Working with the Oracle connector

 # Data types

-Workato also helps reveal the data types expected for each input field when you select
+Workato displays the expected data types for each input field when you select one of the following actions:

 • Update rows actions